nomemory/andreinc-site/_posts/2024-02-06-the-sinusoidal-tetris.md

 Remember, each time *you win some, you lose some*.
 Don't be a loser.

-There's a heathen path of alternating phases; everything stagnates.
-Don't follow this path, or you will spend an eternity in boredom.
+There is *The Path of Alternating Phases* - when everything stagnates.
+This is boredom.
+Be a winner; fight the signal.

 ---

 <sup>This game is a joke I put together during a weekend.
 I'm sorry for the graphics.</sup>

-<sup>Playing on mobile it's not supported, you need to play it in a proper browser.
-I will add some on-screen buttons in the next *release*.</sup>